ronhokage/ML_Use-case_Death-VS-Income/README.md

 Finally, all of the data were merged together into one DataFrame that included the following
 features: county, per capita income, ozone level, cause of death (most common), and respiratory (yes or no).

+### Modelling
+- The model was trained with variety of machine learning algorithms of which decision trees gave the best accuracy.

+- Attached in the deployment folder is the image of the decision tree for this use case.

+- The feature importance was also calculated.
+Ozone received a score of 0.27 and income received a score of 0.73 indicating the higher importance of income compared with ozone in predicting the label.